reddeupenn/kdtreePathTracerOptimization/README.md

   ![treetest6](./presentation/short_stack_hybrid_traversal.gif)
   Notice how half the tree is ignored.
   * Testing the algorithm on heavy geometry:
-  The following tests were conducted on heavy geometry taken from[TurboSquid](http://www.turbosquid.com)
+  The following tests were conducted on heavy geometry taken from [TurboSquid](http://www.turbosquid.com)
   * Cornell Dragon with 300k vertices (5000 iterations)
   ![dragon1](./presentation/cornell.2016-12-05_08-07-17z.5000samp.png)
   * Dragon with a different scene an over 8600 iterations.